-- 4. The assistant referee who operates the game controller clicks on "Freeze Prepare Direct / Indirect Free Kick" Blue/Red.
+- 4. The assistant referee who operates the game controller clicks on "Prepare Direct / Indirect Free Kick" Blue/Red.
 The player taking the free kick has up to 30 seconds to position themselves for the free kick.
 The team taking the free kick may announce that the player is ready to take the free kick at any point.
 Opponent robots must move to a position at least 0.75 m for KidSize and TeenSize and 1.5m for AdultSize away from the ball.
 They are guaranteed at least 15 seconds to move away from the ball.
-They may take up to 30 seconds if the team taking the free kick has not announced their robot is ready to take the kick off have a maximum of 15 secs to do this.
-During the 15 seconds, robots of the team that got awarded the free kick may re-position themselves as well. - 5.
-The assistant referee announces that the 15 seconds and, if applicable, 30 seconds are over. - 6.
+They may take up to 30 seconds if the team taking the free kick has not announced their robot is ready to take the kick off. - 5.
+The assistant referee announces that 15 seconds and, if applicable, 30 seconds are over. - 6.
 The referee may decide to execute the free kick any time between 15 and 30 seconds have passed depending on the call of the team taking the free kick and the position of the opponent robots.
 The referee may also allow the free kick to be executed before 15 seconds have passed if the team taking the free kick have announced their robot is ready and if no opponent is illegally positioned. - 7.
-Any opponent robot still closer than 0.5 m illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty. - 8.
-After 15 seconds or sooner if the referee considers the kicking team to be ready When the referee decides to execute the free kick and all opponent robots are at least 0.5 m away legally positioned or have been removed from the field, the referee blows the whistle.
+Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty. - 8.
+When the referee decides to execute the free kick and all opponent robots are legally positioned or have been removed from the field, the referee blows the whistle.
 Then the assistant referee who operates the game controller clicks on "Execute Direct / Indirect Free Kick" Blue/Red.
 The team that was awarded the free-kick can kick now. - 9.
-The ball is in play after it has been touched by a player kicked and clearly moves as determined by the referee or after 10 secs. - The distance between the ball and the player of the opponent team is measured between the point on the convex hull of the robot and the point on the outside of the ball which are most close together.
-The referee blows the whistle, announces 'Free-Kick' blue or red and then places the ball depending on the call.
-The assistant referee who operates the game controller clicks on "Prepare Direct / Indirect Free Kick" Blue/Red.
-The referee places the ball depending on the call and announces "Free Kick Ready" and the assistant referee clicks on - "Freeze Prepare Direct / Indirect Free Kick" Blue/Red.
+The ball is in play after it has been kicked and clearly moves as determined by the referee or after 10 secs. - The distance between the ball and the player of the opponent team is measured between the point on the convex hull of the robot and the point on the outside of the ball which are most close together. - The referee blows the whistle, announces 'Free-Kick' blue or red and then places the ball depending on the call.
+The assistant referee who operates the game controller clicks on "Direct / Indirect Free Kick" Blue/Red.
+The referee places the ball depending on the call and announces "Free Kick Ready" and the assistant referee clicks on "Prepare Direct / Indirect Free Kick" Blue/Red.
 The player taking the free kick has up to 30 seconds to position themselves for the free kick.
-The team taking the free kick may announce that the player is ready to take the free kick at any point.

-Players are guaranteed at least 15 seconds to move away from the ball.
+The team taking the free kick may announce that the player is ready to take the free kick at any point. - Players are guaranteed at least 15 seconds to move away from the ball.
 They may take up to 30 seconds if the team taking the free kick has not announced their robot is ready to take the kick off.
 Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty.
 The referee may decide to execute the free kick before 15 seconds have passed if the team taking the free kick have announced their robot is ready and if no opponent is illegally positioned.
 Once the free kick can be executed, the referee blows the whistle and the assistant referee clicks on "Execute Direct / Indirect Free Kick" Blue/Red.